-For more information about the Dell SupportAssist OS Recovery, see Dell SupportAssist OS Recovery User's Guide at www.dell.com/support.
+For more information about the Dell SupportAssist OS Recovery, see Dell SupportAssist OS Recovery User's Guide at www.dell.com/serviceabilitytools.
+Click SupportAssist and then, click SupportAssist OS Recovery.

 Flashing the BIOS

 It is recommended to flash the BIOS when an update is available or when you replace the system board.
 To flash the BIOS: